Homeland Security- Accelerated, BA

 There are many potential careers in homeland security -- from the Department of Homeland Security (DHS) and the Office of the Inspector General, to the U.S. Secret Service and many other agencies.
 Having the right education is a key element to a successful in the field.
 As a DeSales homeland security major, you'll learn to think critically, lead decisively, and act ethically.
 As a graduate, you'll be prepared for positions in emergency management, risk management, business continuity, intelligence analysis, law enforcement, and many other areas.
 Underscoring our program is DeSales' affiliation with The Center for Defense and Homeland Security's University Partnership Initiative; this ensures that our curriculum is exactly what employers are looking for.
 This adds value to the DeSales credential you place on your resume.

-When you graduate from DeSales University with a B.S. in Finance you'll be able to:
+When you graduate from DeSales University with a B.A. in Homeland Security you'll be able to:

 - Explain how the Department of Homeland Security operates and how its policies and strategies relate to its mission.